CSAILVision/sceneparsing/README.md

 # Training code

-We released the training code for two popular frameworks, Caffe and Torch7 (https://github.com/CSAILVision/sceneparsing/tree/master/trainingCode).
+We provide the training code for three popular frameworks, Caffe, Torch7 and PyTorch (https://github.com/CSAILVision/sceneparsing/tree/master/trainingCode).
 You might need to modify the paths, and the data loader code accordingly to have all the things running on your own computer.

 # Pre-trained models